FAQ’s About Mediation

 Why Mediation?

-Mediation is confidential and preserves respectful interactions between parties.
-It is also empowering, as you remain in control of your own lives and decisions rather than a judge.
-If there are children involved, it is likely you would be required to participate in mediation anyway.
+If there are joint children involved, it is likely you would be required to participate in mediation regardless.
 We help keep the children out of conflict so couples may move forward as strong coparents.
+Mediation sets a foundation of working together through all issues, rather than against each other.

 What can mediation help with?